envoyproxy/ratelimit/CONTRIBUTING.md

 # Submitting a PR

 - Fork the repo.
-- Before commiting any code, install the pre-commits by:
+- Before committing any code, install the pre-commits by:

 ```bash
 make precommit_install